unchartedsoftware/aperture-tiles/docs/documentation/configuration/readme.md

 #####<a name="cross-pyramidconfig"></a>PyramidConfig

 The PyramidConfig parameters describe the minimum and maximum values on the X and Y axes in your cross plot.
 The values that you provide in this section must match the values in your data source.
-The `type` should always be set to *AreaOfInterest* for cross plot maps.
+The `type` should always be set to *AreaOfInterest* for non-geographic cross plot maps.

 ```json
 "PyramidConfig": {